 What to try instead

 To sidestep the possibility of orbital fat loss, look for products that are prostamides- and prostaglandin-free.
 “Bimatoprost, a synthetic prostaglandin, is another ingredient patients should avoid if they’re concerned,” adds Dr. Douglas.
 “Latanoprost, ealatan, tafluprost, travoprost and unoprostone are probably the most common ingredients to look for if you want to avoid this issue.
-Be sure to test or consult with your doctor about the concerns before starting the product.
-A 100 percent natural peptide-bases option may be the best way to go, like the Vegamour GRO Lash Serum ($60).”
-The Ordinary Lash & Brow Serum ($15) and LashFood Eyelash Enhancing Serum ($78) are also free of prostaglandin analogs.
+Be sure to test or consult with your doctor about the concerns before starting the product.”
+The Ordinary Lash & Brow Serum ($15) and LashFood Eyelash Enhancing Serum ($78) are two options that are free of prostaglandin analogs.